Financial Economics MSc

 Content and structure

-Study MSc Financial Economics and you'll need to take and pass eight taught modules over two semesters, four in each.
+You'll need to take and pass eight taught modules over two semesters, four in each.
 These are examined at the end of each semester.
 Five are core modules, while three are chosen from option modules.

 After you've completed the second semester's taught modules, there is a 10-week period to write your dissertation.
 We'll support you through dissertation workshops and input from your supervisor.
-To be awarded the MSc in Financial Economics you will have to pass the examinations and complete the dissertation to the required standard.
+To be awarded the Financial Economics MSc you will have to pass the examinations and complete the dissertation to the required standard.

 See below for details of the core and optional modules across the two semesters.